BacelarVitor/BacelarVitor/README.md

 - 🔥 FullStack Dev & passionate about contributing to technology.

-- 🔭 I’m currently working at [Intcom](https://intcom.com.br/en/)

-- 🌱 I’m currently learning Svelte, Go and Python
+- 🌱 I’m currently learning Svelte and Go

 <!-- 👨‍💻 All of my projects are available at [notafunction.dev](https://notafunction.dev)-->

  - 💬 Ask me about **One Piece, .NET, Angular, Svelte & Go

- - ⚡ Fun fact **I code listening to classic and eletronic music**
+ - ⚡ Fun fact **I code listening to classical and electronic music**

 <br><br>